Skip the Coverage Gap: Maintaining Diabetes Care While Changing Insurance

 If you use an insulin pump or CGM, call the pump and CGM manufacturers directly.
 These companies should have trained professionals who will be able to help you advocate for yourself with insurance companies.

 When examining the new plan, it may help to try to calculate how much you would need to pay out-of-pocket for your medical supplies, insulin, and devices like CGM.
-Again, you can typically do so by calling the health insurer’s customer service line or using its mobile or website (you’ll need to login).
+Again, you can typically do so by calling the health insurer’s customer service line or visiting its website (you’ll need to log in).